lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 = U09 How can I add a link to an existing post? =

 Change the post status temporarily to draft, update the post and publish the post again.
-If you want to add a link again, you should remove the custom field *al2fb_facebook_link_id* first.

 = U10 Will links for future posts be added? =